-On the other hand, India, which is thrice bigger than Pakistan, has built more than 5000 dams.
-Pakistan has only two big reservoirs, Mangla and Tarbela Dam, and it can save water only for 30 days.
-On the contrary, India can store water for 190 days whereas the US can do it for 900 days.
-Moreover, Pakistan is wasting 29 million acre-feet of its floodwater due to the lack of storage capacities.
+On the other hand, India, which is three times bigger than Pakistan, has built more than 5,000 dams.
+Pakistan has only two big reservoirs, Mangla and Tarbela Dams, and it can save water for only 30 days.
+On the contrary, India can store water for 190 days, whereas the US can do it for 900 days.
+Moreover, Pakistan is wasting 29 million acre-feet of its floodwater due to a lack of storage capacity.
 In 2010 alone, Pakistan lost 25 million acres of water in floods.

-Although 100% lining of beds and sides of canals and water channels is neither economical nor desirable as their seepage recharges the aquifers which is crucial for tube well irrigation, sides of the canals/ water distributaries must be lined for at least 50 to 60 % of their total length.
-However, the water channels which reach the farms should be lined at the basin and sides for at least half of their total length.
-Another option worth exploring is the Indian model of installing solar panels on the canals.
-Besides saving vast tracts of land for establishing solar power parks, it would also help in reducing the evaporation of water.
+Although 100% lining of beds and sides of canals and water channels is neither economical nor desirable as their seepage recharges the aquifers, which is crucial for tube well irrigation, the sides of the canals and water distributaries must be lined for at least 50 to 60 % of their total length.
+However, the water channels that reach the farms should be lined at the basin and sides for at least half of their total length.
+Another option worth exploring is the Indian model of installing solar panels on canals.
+Besides saving vast tracts of land for establishing solar power parks, it would also help reduce the evaporation of water.

 7. Smart Technology for Saving Water

 In a rapidly globalising world, there is no hindrance to accessing smart technologies being developed and used to save water all over the world.
-Latest irrigation methods like drip irrigation, sprinklers, hydroponic/aeroponic cultivation, vertical farming, etc are now household names.
+The latest irrigation methods like drip irrigation, sprinklers, hydroponic/aeroponic cultivation, vertical farming, etc. are now household names.
 While there is virtually no wastage of water through evaporation by drip irrigation, a sprinkler washes the leaves of plants and increases photosynthesis.

 8. Awareness Campaign